 Place tomatoes in a large saucepan a cook on medium low heat with all of the other ingredients and cook for 45 minutes, stirring occasionally.

-When all of the vegetables are soft let the sauce cool for a few minutes, remove parsley stems and puree in a blender or food processor.
+When all of the vegetables are soft let the sauce cool for a few minutes and puree in a blender or food processor.

 If the juice it too thick, thin it out with a little water.